TzolkinB/loop-playwright/README.md

 # Loop Playwright

 A test-only repository for Playwright end-to-end testing with comprehensive tooling setup.
-Optimized for scalability, it uses data-driven methods like POM, JSON, and Typescript(enums) and
+Optimized for scalability, it uses data-driven methods like POM, JSON, and TypeScript (enums).

 ## Tools Used